China Lies About Its Rapid Nuclear Weapons Expansion

 The longer we allow the CCP to bully countries in Asia, the more we whet its appetite, and the further its ambitions extend to other parts of the globe.
 Beijing has claimed deep-sea mining rights near Hawaii based on a United Nations giveaway for which the United States is currently ineligible.
 In July, two nuclear-capable Chinese bombers flew near Alaska.
 Russian bombers and fighter jets joined the excursion.

-Since at least 2015, the CCP has hidden its total production of nuclear weapons fuel, and in 2017, stopped reporting its plutonium stockpile to the International Atomic Energy Agency.
-While the United States, United Kingdom, and France follow a “zero-yield” policy that limits nuclear weapons tests to computer simulations, the PLA’s nuclear testing program lacks transparency and is probably preparing to operate a physical nuclear test site at Lop Nur year-round.
+Since at least 2015, the CCP has hidden its total production of nuclear weapons fuel, and in 2017, it stopped reporting its plutonium stockpile to the International Atomic Energy Agency.
+While the United States, the UK, and France follow a “zero-yield” policy that limits nuclear weapons tests to computer simulations, the PLA’s nuclear testing program lacks transparency and is probably preparing to operate a physical nuclear test site at Lop Nur year-round.
 Such testing would likely cause radioactive materials to be released into the atmosphere.

 As China improves its nuclear weapons capabilities, especially its second-strike nuclear option, Xi’s already damaging geopolitical confidence will grow.
 Xi has developed a strong personal interest in his nuclear weapons capabilities, by visiting, for example, a ballistic missile submarine commissioning in 2021 and the PLA Rocket Force on Oct.
 17 in Anhui Province.

-As noted by the DIA, “Beijing’s pursuit of enhanced nuclear deterrence over the next decade probably will increase leadership confidence—and the risk of miscalculation—as the PLA makes gradual improvements in its ability to signal and counter the U.S.” This overconfidence from a strengthened nuclear backstop is likely contributing to Xi’s willingness to push China’s boundaries, not only in Taiwan and the South China Sea against non-nuclear powers but also against what he sees as the weakness of even nuclear-armed democracies like the United States and India.
+This overconfidence from a strengthened nuclear backstop is likely contributing to Xi’s willingness to push China’s boundaries, not only in Taiwan and the South China Sea against non-nuclear powers, but also against what he sees as the weakness of even nuclear-armed democracies like the United States and India.

 Xi’s offensive territorial operations and lack of a mature nuclear doctrine spell trouble for free countries everywhere.
 According to the DIA, the PLA’s nuclear immaturity “may introduce a period during the next several years of escalatory risks” that “blur conventional and nuclear boundaries.”

-One should conclude from the above that Beijing will continue to try to use its nuclear weapons to compel other countries to give up their territory and exclusive economic zones in the maritime domain.
+One should conclude that Beijing will continue to try to use its nuclear weapons to compel other countries to give up their territory and exclusive economic zones in the maritime domain.
 It could also use its nuclear weapons against the U.S. satellites upon which our men and women in uniform largely depend for communications and navigation.

-A future in which the CCP feels comfortable claiming a U.S. island near Alaska or Hawaii is conceivable, as is the PLA making a veiled nuclear threat to try and force an American retreat anywhere in the world.
+A future in which the CCP feels comfortable claiming a U.S. island near Alaska or Hawaii is conceivable, as is the PLA making a veiled nuclear threat to try to force an American retreat anywhere in the world.
 So watch out for more bold and unwelcome moves from the CCP.
 And redouble efforts to ensure tomorrow’s peace through strengthening today’s deterrence.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.